Business Education | Career Readiness | Customer Service

 Ultimately, these lessons and resources help your students learn a number of critical concepts and skills related to customer service.

-In addition, you’ll find three quizzes to measure what students learn throughout the lessons.
+In addition, you’ll find a quiz at the end of each unit to measure what students learn throughout the lessons.

 These quizzes are automatically scored and can either serve as a non-graded formative assessment or a graded summative assessment.